kaushiksrini/parqeye/README.md

 # parqeye

-`parqeye` is a CLI Apache Parquet file viewer.
-It shows you the contents and metadata information that you can use to understand how the file is structured.
+`parqeye` lets you _peek inside_ your Parquet files.
+Instantly inspect their contents, schema, and metadata — right from your terminal.

 # Usage